kurt-krueckeberg/open-fda-device-events/open-fda-api.md

 ## API Overview

-The API returns e JSON object with two sections:
+Like all RESTful APIs, an JSON object is returned.
+It has these two sections:

 1. `meta` &mdash; metadata about the query, including a disclaimer, link to data license, last-updated date, and total matching records, if applicable.